 How to Care for Your Textiles

 Your family heirlooms are just as much a part of history as a museum’s artifacts.
 If these items are important to you, they are worth saving.
 The following information should be useful in helping preserve your treasures for future generations.
-Textile items include items such as quilts, embroideries, linens, and wedding gowns.
+Textile items include quilts, embroideries, linens, and wedding gowns.
 They are an intimate part of our daily lives and are often valued for this reason.
-Textiles are made from a wide variety of materials, all sensitive to environmental factors such as light, humidity, temperature, and airborne soil.
+Textiles are made from various materials, all sensitive to environmental factors such as light, humidity, temperature, and airborne soil.
 Protecting textiles from the extremes of these factors is key to their long-term preservation.
 Observing safe handling, storage, and display practices will significantly slow deterioration and help prevent damage.

 Handling

-- Avoid the use of lotions or perfumes because the oils could stain and further damage the item.
+• Avoid using lotions or perfumes because the oils could stain and further damage the item.

 Light

 Light is one of the most degrading of threats to textiles.
-It leads to fading (and once an item has lost its color, the color cannot be restored) and embrittlement of fibers.
+It leads to fading (once an item has lost its color, the color cannot be restored) and embrittlement of fibers.
 These suggestions will help reduce the damage light can cause:

-- Just as with human skin, the ultraviolet (UV) spectrum is the most damaging.
-Consider using UV filtering film on windows in a room where historic textiles are displayed, or frame textiles individually using UV-filtering glass or UV-filtering acrylic.
+• Just as with human skin, the ultraviolet (UV) spectrum is the most damaging.
+Consider using UV filtering film on windows in a room where historic textiles are displayed, or frame textiles individually using UV-filtering glass or acrylic.

 Humidity and Temperature

-- Store textiles in the main part of your home, not in unfinished basements or attics that are prone to the greatest changes in temperature and humidity.
+• Store textiles in the main part of your home, not in unfinished basements or attics, which are prone to the greatest changes in temperature and humidity.

-- Do not let air from vents blow directly over textiles as this can lead to accumulations of dust which, over time, is damaging.
+• Do not let air from vents blow directly over textiles, as this can lead to damaging dust accumulations over time.

 Housekeeping

-Regular removal of debris from around the house will reduce the presence of airborne dust and grazing insect pests.
-Insects such as moths and carpet beetles can wreak havoc on your collection and may be very difficult to eradicate if allowed to spread throughout the house.
+Regularly removing debris around the house will reduce airborne dust and grazing insect pests.
+Insects such as moths and carpet beetles can wreak havoc on your collection and may be difficult to eradicate if allowed to spread throughout the house.
 Always check closets and storage boxes seasonally for signs of insect infestation.
-Textiles that are in good, stable condition can usually be cleaned with a canister-style vacuum.
+Textiles in good, stable condition can usually be cleaned with a canister-style vacuum.

-- Use the soft brush attachment—make sure it is clean—at the end of the hose and vacuum the textile through a fiberglass screen (available at hardware stores).
-Make sure to cover the edges of the screen with painter’s tape to keep any individual wires on the screen from snagging a piece of the textile.
+• Use the soft brush attachment—make sure it is clean—at the end of the hose and vacuum the textile through a fiberglass screen (available at hardware stores).
+Cover the edges of the screen with painter’s tape to prevent any individual wires on the screen from snagging a piece of the textile.

 Storage

-The term “acid free” is used to describe materials that are safe for storing historic objects.
-But, what exactly does this term mean?
-Acid free means that the lignin, or the acid-producing agent in wood pulp, has been removed.
-Acid-free materials, boxes and wrapping papers, can be bought from archival retailers or from local stores.
-Archival-quality acid-free materials will be labeled acid free.
+The term “acid-free” describes materials that are safe for storing historic objects.
+But what exactly does this term mean?
+Acid-free means that the lignin, or the acid-producing agent in wood pulp, has been removed.
+Acid-free materials, boxes, and wrapping papers can be bought from archival retailers or local stores.
+Archival-quality acid-free materials will be labeled acid-free.
 Follow these guidelines when storing textiles:

-- Do not place textiles in direct contact with wood as in cedar chests or on wooden hangers.
-The acid in the wood will cause textiles to yellow.
+• Do not place textiles in direct contact with wood, such as in cedar chests or wooden hangers.
+The acid in the wood will cause the textiles to yellow.

-- Do not use wire or plastic hangers.
+• Do not use wire or plastic hangers.
 Padded hangers are best because they provide better support for antique garments.
-However, garments that have fragile shoulder seams or heavy beadwork should not be
+However, garments with fragile shoulder seams or heavy beadwork should not hang on any hanger.
+Instead, they should be stored in boxes.

-- If acid free boxes are not available, use white or light-colored bed sheets to wrap textiles.
-The sheet will protect textiles from light and dust and will enable you to see pest infestations more readily.
+• If acid-free boxes are unavailable, wrap textiles in white or light-colored bed sheets.
+The sheets will protect textiles from light and dust and allow you to see pest infestations readily.

-- Do not store textiles in plastic dry-cleaning bags or plastic tote boxes as these contain plasticizers that can harm fibers and even change colors of dyes.
+• Do not store textiles in plastic dry-cleaning bags or plastic tote boxes.
+These contain plasticizers that can harm fibers and even change dye colors.
 They can also create microclimates that are perfect environments for mold.

 Display

 When having textiles framed, request that acid-free materials be used.
-Embroideries should be framed using spacers, so that frames and glass or acrylic sheets are not in direct contact with the textile.
-Quilts and other flat textiles that are in good condition may be displayed using hanging sleeves.
+Embroideries should be framed using spacers so that frames and glass or acrylic sheets are not in direct contact with the textile.
+Quilts and other flat textiles in good condition may be displayed using hanging sleeves.
 Consult a conservator to determine if such methods are appropriate for your textiles.

 Disasters

-The American Institute for the Conservation of Historic and Artistic Works (AIC) has a website that is easy to use and provides a wealth of information on how to select a conservator and how to care for your textile treasures.
+The American Institute for the Conservation of Historic and Artistic Works (AIC) has a website that is easy to use and provides a wealth of information on selecting a conservator and caring for your textile treasures.
 Their address is: www.conservation-us.org.
-When making plans to preserve your wedding gown, review the information at http://www.weddinggownspecialists.com.
+When planning to preserve your wedding gown, review the information at http://www.weddinggownspecialists.com.
 Landrey, Gregory J., ed.
 The Winterthur Guide to Caring for Your Collection.
 Winterthur, DE: Henry Francis Du Pont Winterthur Museum, 2000.
 Long, Jane S., and Richard W. Long.
 Caring for Your Family Treasures.
 New York: Harry N. Abrams, 2000.
 Mailand, Harold F., and Dorothy Stites Alig.
 Preserving Textiles: A Guide for the Nonspecialist.
 Indianapolis, IN: Indianapolis Museum of Art, 1999.
-Ordonez, Margaret T. Your Vintage Keepsake, A CSA Guide to Costume Storage and Display.
+Ordonez, Margaret T. Your Vintage Keepsake: A CSA Guide to Costume Storage and Display.
 Lubbock, TX: Costume Society of America, 2001.

 Use the following online suppliers to find supplies of archival paper, acid-free tissue and boxes, and some of the other items you might need to protect your textiles: